SC36-11-1/-/Andromeda[ ? ]✨.md

 Micheal spear your soul downward through hell (hell = deepest fears night terrors ect...)
 >wait at threshold learn
 >CuBE
->P7 Back door spirit to
+>P7 Back door spirit to james Webb telescope LMFAO
+>read about stars so you find yourself in your current situation and life problem mirror soul partner too many stories someone had your problem and is holding notes on how to manuver instructions...yee

 🌌🌌🌌